Mbell42/UCSD-CodeBootCamp-11_Note-Taker/README.md

 2020.03.14_2332 - For 'routes_api.js', I completed 'READ' GET request, and then completed 'DELETE' GET request.

 2020.03.14_2335 - For 'routes_api.js', I corrected the path for 'fs.writeFile'.
 I then corrected a couple spelling errors, and added console logs for user visibility.

+2020.03.14_2341 - For 'routes_api.js', I completed 'POST' GET request, and then reviewed my .js files.